Looking for things to do in Alicante, Spain? In this article, I will walk you though my top recommendations in this beautiful spot.

-One of the most lovely places to visit in Costa Blanca, Alicante makes for the perfect beachy vacation spot for both locals and tourists alike.
+One of the most lovely places to visit in Costa Blanca, Alicante makes for the perfect beachy vacation spot for locals and tourists alike.

 Sitting on an expansive stretch of the Mediterranean Sea, you get a little bit of everything here: long strips of city beach, towering religious monuments, important town structures, museums, promenades, tapas… Need I say more?